-Status Value Meaning import The process is part of a cluster that was created for import, but the actual migration of processes and data from the original cluster has not yet taken place. start process and stop process commands fail for this process until this migration has occurred. unknown MySQL Cluster Manager is unable to establish the current status of this process.
+Status Value Meaning and data from the original cluster has not yet taken place. start process and stop process commands fail for this process until this migration has occurred. unknown MySQL Cluster Manager is unable to establish the current status of this process.
 You should try to determine its status using other means.